-Using Self-Organizing Maps to Explore and Query Multimedia Collections (Bachelor Thesis, Ongoing)
+Using Self-Organizing Maps to Explore and Query Multimedia Collections (Bachelor Thesis, Finished)

 Start / End Dates

 2020/03/09 - 2020/07/08